 Exercise causes an increase in body temperature and blood pressure which could result in poor sleep when performed too closely to bedtime.
 If you work nights, this exercise time may be right for you.
-Otherwise the benefit of the exercise may not outweigh the loss in sleep quality.
+Otherwise, the benefit of the exercise may not outweigh the loss of sleep quality.

-Scheduling exercise the same time everyday can help you stick with it, but be flexible.
+Scheduling exercise at the same time every day can help you stick with it, but be flexible.
 Try out an exercise time for a week or two, switch to another time, and compare how you feel during your workouts.
 You may be fighting fatigue in the mornings and won’t realize how great you feel during evening workouts until you try them.

 The time of day you exercise may change over the years.
 Work and school schedules, families, and age can all influence when you can commit to workouts and when you feel the most energy.